Hi, and welcome to this video on thesis statements!

 Before you write your thesis, a great deal of research on your potential topic must be done.
 This will allow you to fine-tune your argument with counter-arguments or evidence to make your thesis stronger.

-Let’s look at some of the elements of a strong thesis statement.
+Let’s look at the elements of a strong thesis statement.

 Answer the prompt/question.
 If you are provided with a prompt or question to answer, the thesis should clearly state your answer to that prompt.

 Take a position/makes a statement that challenges an idea.
 A thesis will have an identifiable perspective on the subject you are writing about.
 The reader will know your stance on the subject and how you will explain it in greater detail in the paper.

 Be clear and specific.
 Making your thesis a vague blanket statement will cause confusion for the reader.
 What are you actually writing about?
 Be specific about what your subject is and make sure your content thereafter follows your thesis.

 Here are some examples of good and bad thesis statements: